 Issues of malfunctioning can only exist in these aspects:

-So to rule out the identify what’s exactly causing the issue, we need to:
+So to identify what’s exactly causing the issue, here are some things you can do:

 - Check the connection of cables: Check if all the cables on the miner inserted tightly.
 Especially the three cables connected to the hash board(and the cable for the fan).
 They may get loose in the shipping.